arp242/goatcounter/README.markdown

 Note this README is for the latest master; use the [`release-1.3`][r-1.3] branch for the 1.3 README.

+Generally speaking only the latest release is supported, although critical fixes (security, data loss, etc.) may get backported to previous releases.

 [releases]: https://github.com/zgoat/goatcounter/releases
 [r-1.3]: https://github.com/zgoat/goatcounter/tree/release-1.3